-->

 Got Publicity Questions?

-National publicist, Annie Jennings, discusses what you need to know about hiring a publicist to creating your author website or author/expert website, to implementing the Annie Jennings PR Ladder Strategy™.
+Annie discusses what you need to know about hiring a publicist to creating your author website or author/expert website, to implementing the Annie Jennings PR Ladder Strategy™.

 Does a book author need to hire a publicist to get exposure?

-Great question.
-The answer is that depends on what the author would like to accomplish.
-There are some goals that the author is not generally able to everything themselves as some desired outcomes require the skill set of an established PR professional.
+Great question as many publicists offer strategies that may not be right for each client.
+The answer begins with one question and it is this – what does the author, expert, speaker or CEO (referred to as “clients”) wish to accomplish.
+There are some goals that the clients are not generally able to accomplish on their own and some desired outcomes that require the skill set of an established PR professional.
 With that said there are many things an author can accomplish themselves if they have the time and desire to learn and implement strategy.

-Does an author or author/expert need a website?
+Does an author, speaker, consultant or expert need a website?

 About the author/expert’s website navigation bar